educational-resources-and-services/bibletags-widget/widgetAPI.md

 - All API function contained in the `window.bibleTagsWidget` object.
 - Call the [window.bibleTagsWidget.show()](#show) function (with proper parameters) to display a text.
+- *Note: This widget uses cookies and HTML5 LocalStorage.
+It is your sole responsibility of embedding websites to comply with "The EU Cookie Law" and any other regulations.*

 ### Functions